jdrichardsappacad/fullstack-project-dashboard-starter/backend/README.md

 your error response has the following properties: a `status` of "400", a `title` of "Bad request.", and an array of `errors`.
 Make sure that you see a `400 Bad Request` error if there are failing data validations.

+Don't forget to also test what happens when you submit valid data.
+The backend route should respond with the newly created product item without any errors.

 ### PUT /api/products/:id